Showing 1-10 of 13 clinics

 Our Score (69/100)

 The Veterinary Clinic is a mixed practice treating both companion animals and farm/equine species, with on-site facilities for procedures and overnight care (including operations and “sterile vaccinations”).
 The website also states an emergency service is offered, with appointments handled on a priority basis.
 Review details most often describe hands-on treatment for injuries and acute illness (for example, care for a dog with a “very nasty wound,” and intensive attempts to treat a cat with a lung infection), plus practical travel requirements such as rabies vaccination and issuing a pet passport.
-One review reports serious concerns about triage and missed findings (including an allegation of delayed attention to an unresponsive kitten, a misdiagnosis, and a tail injury not identified after an RTA), so experiences appear mixed despite many positive accounts.

 The Veterinary Clinic is a mixed practice treating both companion animals and farm/equine species, with on-site facilities for procedures and overnight care (including operations and “sterile vaccinations”).
 The website also states an emergency service is offered, with appointments handled on a priority basis.
 Review details most often describe hands-on treatment for injuries and acute illness (for example, care for a dog with a “very nasty wound,” and intensive attempts to treat a cat with a lung infection), plus practical travel requirements such as rabies vaccination and issuing a pet passport.
-One review reports serious concerns about triage and missed findings (including an allegation of delayed attention to an unresponsive kitten, a misdiagnosis, and a tail injury not identified after an RTA), so experiences appear mixed despite many positive accounts.

 Peninsula Veterinary Clinic is a small-animal practice where reviews repeatedly describe being fitted in at short notice and getting practical treatment for urgent problems.
 Owners mention last‑minute appointments (for example, a torn dew claw) with “immediate care,” and support during serious illness (including near-daily care during a pyometra case).
 Several reviews also describe the team’s help during end‑of‑life situations, with owners noting both pet care and support for the family.
-A vet named Michael is singled out across multiple years of reviews, alongside reception staff who are described as helpful.

 Peninsula Veterinary Clinic is a small-animal practice where reviews repeatedly describe being fitted in at short notice and getting practical treatment for urgent problems.
 Owners mention last‑minute appointments (for example, a torn dew claw) with “immediate care,” and support during serious illness (including near-daily care during a pyometra case).
 Several reviews also describe the team’s help during end‑of‑life situations, with owners noting both pet care and support for the family.
-A vet named Michael is singled out across multiple years of reviews, alongside reception staff who are described as helpful.

 W H S Manson appears to be a small, individual-run veterinary service (no corporate group affiliation is stated in the available data).
 The clearest evidence from written reviews is that home visits are offered: one reviewer specifically mentions the vet “came out to my house.”
 Pricing is mentioned at least once, with a call-out fee of £20 in that review.
 Beyond that, the available written feedback is very brief (“Top man”, “Nice man”), so there’s limited detail on clinical scope or facilities.